 Once you have your business bank account, it’s simple to link it to your Square account and begin receiving funds within 1-2 business days.
 Prepaid card accounts such as Paypal or Cashplus aren’t supported by Square.

 Square will need to verify your account before money can be transferred, however, you can still accept payments – these will be securely stored in your Square balance.

 Sign in to your Square account and go to Bank Accounts

 Enter your account holder name, sort code and account number

 Check your information is correct and click submit

 Square will verify your account and complete the process, this can take up to 7 business days.

-Following your account being verified by Square, you can have payments deposited straight to your account.
-Square’s deposit schedule has payments deposited by 16:00 the following business day.
-Transactions made from Friday – Sunday will be deposited the following Monday.
+Following your account being verified by Square, you can have payments transferred straight to your account.
+Square’s transfer schedule has payments transferred by 16:00 the following business day.
+Transactions made from Friday – Sunday will be transferred the following Monday.

-For further information of deposits and linked account settings, visit our Support Centre.
+For further information of transfers and linked account settings, visit our Support Centre.